irmen/prog8/docs/source/libraries.rst

 which is quite efficient to update sprite positions of multiple sprites in one go.
 See the examples/cx16/sprites/dragon.p8 and dragons.p8 programs for ideas how to use it.

-Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/sprites.p8>`_ to see what's in there.
+Read the `sprites source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/sprites.p8>`_ to see what's in there.